VP-Trading/moneyman/README.md

 ```

 The refund response is a DTO that consists of the `status` of of the request, `message` if the provider has one, `transactionId`, and `data` which is the response from the provider.

+> **Note:** Chapa's refund does not use the transactionId you provided but instead the reference Id they assign to the transaction.